unavi-xyz/unavi/packages/react-client/README.md

 ## Usage

 - Requires the website to be [Cross Origin Isolated](https://web.dev/coop-coep/).
-- Requires draco scripts to be loaded on the page.
+- Requires [draco_decoder.js](https://github.com/google/draco/tree/master/javascript/example) to be loaded on the page.

+The `Client` component is a self-contained client for the Wired.
+It manages the connection to the host and renders the scene.
+Components can be passed in as children, and can access internal state using the `ClientContext` (for example, if you want to send messages to the host using the WebSocket connection).

 ```jsx
 import { Client } from "@wired-labs/react-client";